-Contract Procurement Rules) it is still not clear what the role of procurement is or exactly how all procurements are to be managed situations and ensure they are effectively communicated to all officers, managers, and stakeholders CAMBRIDGESHIRE processes are and whether the roles and responsibilities as defined are delivering effective / improved outcomes Training & Development Minimum Currently there is no formal training programme for officers and managers; but rather, training is delivered on an adhoc basis Establish a clear set of training requirement for officers, senior managers, and stakeholders; including, the updated CPRs, the procurement Bill, contract management, procurement templates and the Gateway Process.
-Create an attendance/ training register Leader Review training matrix and current skill level inconsideration of procurement outcomes, through the use of lessons learned processes and feed this into the training programme for the year Working With Partners - Culture Minimum Currently there is silo working with some individuals carrying out procurements without input from procurement or considering involvement from other teams (including partner Authorities) Developing Communicate the Authority's commitment to a shift from silo working and a culture of 'one team' both within the Authority and where appropriate, working with partner Authorities Mature Establish a centralised 'one team' approach to procurement whereby all procurements consider the needs/ enable input from the whole Authority and are delivered in a consistent

-1.1.1 Delivery Considerations

-The achievement of these goals will be dependent on:

-External support to aid in developing a Stakeholder Engagement Strategy

-A commitment from Stakeholders to work with procurement and external advisors to agree the required processes and subsequent training for relevant individuals.
+Contract Procurement Rules) it is still not clear what the role of procurement is or exactly how all procurements are to be managed situations and ensure they are effectively communicated to all officers, managers, and stakeholders processes are and whether the roles and responsibilities as defined are delivering effective / improved outcomes Training & Minimum & PETERBOROUGH Mature Mined Authority Leader Development Currently there is no formal training programme for officers and managers; but rather, training is delivered on an adhoc basis Establish a clear set of training requirement for officers, senior managers, and stakeholders; including, the updated CPRs, the procurement Bill, contract management, procurement templates and the Gateway Process.
+Create an attendance/ training register Review training matrix and current skill level inconsideration of procurement outcomes, through the use of lessons learned processes and feed this into the training programme for the year Working With Partners - Culture Minimum Currently there is silo working with some individuals carrying out procurements without input from procurement or considering involvement from other teams (including partner Authorities) Developing Communicate the Authority's commitment to a shift from silo working and a culture of 'one team' both within the Authority and where appropriate, working with partner Authorities Mature Establish a centralised 'one team' approach to procurement whereby all procurements consider the needs/ enable input from the whole Authority and are delivered in a consistent 1.1.1 Delivery Considerations The achieve ment of these goals will be depender nt on: External support to aid in developing g a Stakeholder Engagement Strategy A commitment from Stakeholders to individuals. o work with procurement and external advisors to agree the required processes and subsequent training for relevant